Large deviations for Independent Metropolis Hastings and Metropolis-adjusted Langevin algorithm: Preliminaries

+Suppose now that $L^n$ is associated with an MH algorithm, with target measure $\pi$, and that there is a corresponding LDP.
+From \eqref{eq:convergence_prob}, we deduce that for small $\delta$, we need to run the MH algorithm for $n\gtrsim -\log\delta/\inf_{\mu \in B^\complement_\varepsilon(\pi)}I(\mu)$ in order to get a sample $\{X_i\}_{i=1}^n$ whose empirical distribution satisfies $\mathbb{P}(L^n\in B_\varepsilon(\pi))\gtrsim 1-\delta$; similar ideas, in the context of importance sampling, can be found in \cite{HultNyquist16, CD18}.
+The large deviation principle indicates that MH algorithms whose empirical measures $\{L^n\}$ satisfy an LDP with a larger value of $\inf_{\mu\in B^\complement_\varepsilon(\pi) }I(\mu)$ are associated with faster convergence in the sense of \eqref{eq:convergence_prob}.
+This can be used to compare different versions of the MH algorithm with each other, and to tune MH hyperparameters, as described in \cite{milinanni2024b}.

-Intuitively, the inequalities suggest that, for any $\mu \in \mathcal{P} (S)$ and $n$ large, The definition of an LDP makes this statement rigorous in the limit $n \to \infty$.
-For a thorough treatment of the theory of large deviations and its applications, well beyond the setting of Markov chains and MCMC considered in this paper, see, e.g., \cite{DZ09, DupuisEllis, FK06, budhiraja2019analysis} and references therein.
+For a thorough treatment of the theory of large deviations and its applications, well beyond the setting of Markov chains and MCMC considered in this paper, see, e.g., \cite{DZ09, FK06, budhiraja2019analysis} and references therein.